The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Algorithm Analysis and Asymptotics

 \subsection{On Faithfulness Assumption}

-As stated previously, for large biological networks of interest, the maximum node degree, $d_{max}$, often grows with $p$.
-Therefore, the $\lambda$-restricted strong faithfulness condition of the PC-Algorithm---Definition~\ref{def::PCfaithfulness}---becomes exponentially harder to satisfy with increasing network size (see \citet{uhler} for a full discussion on this, including lower bounds on the volumes of strong unfaithful distributions for various graph structures).
-Since $\eta$ remains constant as either $p$ or $d_{max}$ increase, our path faithfulness---Definition~\ref{def::ourfaithfulness}---is less likely to suffer from this limitation.
+As stated in Section~\ref{sec:pc}, for large biological networks of interest, the maximum node degree, $d_{max}$, often grows with $p$.
+Therefore, the $\lambda$-restricted strong faithfulness condition of the PC-Algorithm---Definition~\ref{def::PCfaithfulness}---becomes exponentially harder to satisfy with increasing network size.
+A full discussion of this phenomenon can be found in \citet{uhler}, where it is shown that the measure of strong unfaithful distributions converges to 1 for various graph structures.
+Although this would also occur with path faithfulness (Definition~\ref{def::ourfaithfulness}), our condition allows a rate for $\lambda$ that is independent of $d_{max}$ and $p$.

-In the following we report the findings of a simulation study, similar to that in \citet{uhler}, which examines how often randomly generated DAGs satisfy part (i) of the path faithfulness assumption compared to restricted strong faithfulness.
-We are primarily interested in part (i), as this part is needed for consistent skeleton estimation; part (ii), on the other hand, is needed to obtain correct separating sets in order to obtain partial orientation of edges.